FernandoTorresDev/E-Commerce/README.md

 # E-Commerce

+- No frameworks used.
+Only Python 3 ( terminal application )

 ## Simple E-Commerce application with the following features:

 ### Shopping Cart ( You can add items, remove items and finish the purchase )